 Different sugar alcohols can affect blood sugar differently.
 When consumed in large amounts, usually more than 50 grams but sometimes even as little as 10 grams, sugar alcohols tend to impose a laxative effect, causing bloating and intestinal gas.
 Moderate use of sugar alcohol might be a healthier choice than refined sugar or artificial sweeteners but again you would be much better off consuming sweet fresh and dried fruits or a little bit of unrefined honey.

 Xylitol is the most popular among sugar alcohols and it is found in many plants and also in our body.
 It was originally made for birch but today is usually extracted from corn.
-Xylitol provides almost two times less calories per gram than sugar and has much lower Glycemic Index.
+Xylitol provides almost two times less calories per gram than sugar and has much lower Glycaemic Index.
 Another good thing is that only about 25 percent of the amount consumed is absorbed, metabolized in our liver and converted into glucose.

 Yes, unlike stevia, xylitol still has some calories, but it is metabolized much slower than glucose and is free from negative effects of fructose.
 Unlike most other sugars, which have six carbon atoms in the molecule xylitol is a five-carbon sugar.
 This difference changes its properties and means that, unlike many other sugars, it actually helps to prevent the growth of bacteria.
 Xylitol can work as a prebiotic as some beneficial bacteria in the intestines ferment xylitol into short chain fatty acids which prevent colon cancer, reduce inflammation, lower cholesterol and blood pressure.

 Its taste is very similar to the popular cane sugar but in terms of health it is regarded as a totally different substance.
-Unlike sugar which impairs leptin hormonal signaling resulting in increased hunger and weight gain, xylitol may boost satiety effect leading to reduced calorie consumption.
+Unlike sugar which impairs leptin hormonal signalling resulting in increased hunger and weight gain, xylitol may boost satiety effect leading to reduced calorie consumption.
 It does not stimulate insulin or increase blood sugar, and it even prevents tooth decay.
 Usually people who start using xylitol can eat up to 25 grams (1 ounce) with no side effects.
-Only consumed in larger quantities xylitol may induce diarrhea, abdominal discomfort, or gas.
-Also the kind of minty flavor of xylitol may not be suitable for all recipes, foods or drinks.
+Only consumed in larger quantities xylitol may induce diarrhoea, abdominal discomfort, or gas.
+Also the kind of minty flavour of xylitol may not be suitable for all recipes, foods or drinks.

 The GreenMedInfo gives the following summary of different based on scientific research beneficial effects of xylitol: “Xylitol reduces visceral fat accumulation and metabolic parameters associated with obesity, inhibits carcinogenic acetaldehyde production by Candida species, is more effective than sorbitol for preventing dental caries, may prevent the development of acute otitis media (middle ear infection), can be used not only as a sugar substitute but also as a supplement to antidiabetic food and other food products, improves bone biomechanical properties, normalizes urea synthesis.”